 Term Life Insurance With Terminal, Critical & Chronic Illness Benefits at No Additional Cost

-These plans designs are referred to as term life insurance with living benefits.
+These plans are called term life insurance with living benefits.
 They are packed with many other benefits if you are diagnosed with chronic and critical benefits.
-These plan designs possess much more value for your money than just a cookie-cutter term policy by far.
-Keep reading, and you will see why these plans make much more sense than just purchasing basic term policies.
+These plan designs possess much more value for your money than a cookie-cutter term policy.
+Keep reading, and you will see why these plans make much more sense than just purchasing essential term policies.

 Term life insurance is the most cost-effective product.
 Living benefit policies are term products with additional benefits and value.
 These are not add-ons; North American and American National Life build these benefits into their policies at no additional cost.
 Quote them and see for yourself!

 Table of Contents

 - What Are Living Benefits & How Do They Work?

 - What Are Critical Illness Benefits?

 - What Are Some Examples of Critical Illnesses?